 Rosemary and lavender make a great combination in homemade beauty products.
-I love how easy this Rosemary Lavender Melt and Pour Soap recipe is to make – even for beginners.
-Enjoy!
+I love how easy this DIY Rosemary Lavender Melt and Pour Soap recipe is to make – even for beginners.

 I love incorporating dried herbs into my homemade beauty products.
 There’s something so special about using the whole herb – not just the essential oil.

 Due to time, I often reach for essential oils, but I do love my whole dried herbs!
 Two of my favorite herbs to combine are rosemary and lavender.